End-to-End Learning on 3D Protein Structure for Interface Prediction: Related Work

-Sequence conservation across species is another source of information for addressing the interface prediction problem.
-The basic idea is that the portions of the protein that are interfacial are typically highly constrained in how they can evolve, as too much variability can interrupt interactions that might be vital to the protein's function.
+Sequences of related proteins (e.g,. sequence conservation and coevolution) represent another source of information for addressing the interface prediction problem.
+The basic idea is that interfacial surfaces of a protein are typically constrained in how they can evolve, as too much variability can interrupt interactions that might be vital to protein function.
 For example, \textcite{Ahmad2011} uses neural networks trained on such features.
-Given that all these interfaces are derived from the physics of actual three-dimensional interactions, the relegation of structure to a hidden and unmodeled variable leads to limitations of these approaches.
+Given that all these interfaces are determined by the physics of actual three-dimensional interactions, the relegation of structure to a hidden and unmodeled variable leads to limitations of these approaches.
 The general consensus in the field is that the performance of purely sequence-based methods is approaching their limit \parencite{Esmaielbeiki2015a}.

-Interface prediction is also of importance to protein--protein docking, the computational task of predicting the three-dimensional structure of a complex from its individual proteins.
-The space of possible complexes remains vastly under-explored: as of 2017, major databases such as Interactome3D \parencite{Mosca2012c} contain a total of approximately 12,000 complexes whose structures have been experimentally determined, while there are estimated to be 650,000 such interactions in humans alone \parencite{Stumpf2008}.
-There are a wide variety of docking methods that have been proposed such as \textcite{Dominguez2003}, \textcite{Torchala2013a}, \textcite{Chen2003}, \textcite{Rezacova2008}, which regularly compete in standardized docking assessments \parencite{Janin2003}.
-Docking software currently achieves low accuracy \parencite{Vreven2015a}: the lack of robust interface predictors for ranking candidate complexes has been identified as one of the primary issues preventing better performance \parencite{Bonvin2006}.

-The primary contribution of this work over the existing literature is demonstrating that end-to-end learning instead of hand-engineering features enables superior transferrability for models trained on data-rich tasks to data-poor tasks involving atomic-level data.
+Information about related proteins, including using known protein interactions as templates, can boost the performance of structure-based methods, but here we study the problem of how best to predict the interface between two proteins given only the structures of the two proteins --- both because we wish to focus on identifying optimal structural features and because information about related proteins is not always available, particularly for designed or engineered proteins.

+Our contributions to the problem of paired interface prediction include the first use of end-to-end learning, as well as learned structural features that achieve state-of-the-art performance.
+Furthermore, we mine the novel DIPS dataset and demonstrate that end-to-end learning instead of hand-engineering features enables us to leverage these sorts of much larger structural biology datasets---despite their inherent biases.